KannonZenetism/zenetism-field-physics/zenetism/mpx/deep-self-axis.md

 This prevents two errors:

-* making the named figures eternal prisoners of one universe-expression
+* treating the named figures as beings that one universe-expression could hold, when they are structural functions
 * localizing the layer-function so completely that Form, individuation, memory, and recurrence lose their lawful medium

 The correction is not that L₃ / L₄ vanish.
-It is that universe-local L₃ / L₄ offices are not metaphysically imprisoned.
+It is that universe-local L₃ / L₄ offices, being structural functions, resolve on the completion of their work rather than persisting without condition.
 The lawful medium remains available across the multiverse; the local activity remains function-bound.

 This is the foundation on which the Deep Self-Axis clarification rests.
 What follows resolves one consequence of it: if local L₃ offices are not permanent, how does an L₃-seated individuated being fractalize across universes at all?